hannabanana96/MPDR_Project/_pages/raspPi_setup.md

 ---
-permalink: /hardware_setup/
+permalink: /raspPi_setup/
 ---
-# Setup Raspberry Pi 4 with Ubuntu Mate and ROS Noetic
+# Setup Raspberry Pi 4 with Ubuntu Mate
 As far as I found, Ubuntu Mate 20.04 LTS is the current "best" distribution for running ROS Noetic on a Raspberry Pi 4. \
 *LTS: Long Term Support